jknowles/opensdp_predictive_analytics/docs/opensdp_predictive_analytics.md

 ```

 A couple of last thoughts and notes.
-First, note that so far we haven't done any
+First, note that so far we haven't done any out-of-sample
-out-of-sample testing.
-We know from the pre-reading that we should never trust
-our model fit measures on data the model was fit to -- statistical models are
+testing.
+We should never trust our model fit measures on data the model was fit to -- statistical
-overly confident.
+models are overly confident.
 To combat this, you should subdivide your data set.
-There are
+There are many
-many strategies you can choose from depending on how much data you have and the
+strategies you can choose from depending on how much data you have and the nature of your problem -
-nature of your problem - for the EWS case, we can use the first two cohorts to
+for the EWS case, we can use the first two cohorts to build our models and the latter two cohorts to
-build our models and the latter two cohorts to evaluate that fit.
+evaluate that fit.

 Here is some code you can use to do that: